 Professor Ellen Townsend, Professor of Psychology at the University of Nottingham – The risks and protective factors around suicide in children and young people

 Professor Nav Kapur, Head of Research at the Centre for Suicide Prevention at the University of Manchester – The risks and protective factors around suicide in people of working age

 Xenia Koumi, Project Officer at City of London Corporation - The risks and protective factors around suicide in people of working age

 Professor David Owens, Associate Professor at the University of Leeds – The risks and protective factors around suicide in older adults

 The NSPA Annual Review

-The NSPA has published its second annual review (PDF), setting out its work and achievements for 2013/14 and 2014/15, plans for 2015/16, as well as showcasing the achievements of members.
+The NSPA publishes their annual reviews here, their reviews set out the NSPA’s work and achievements, as well as showcasing the achievements of their members.